WICG/view-transitions/explainer.md

 }
 ```

-_Independently transitioning elements needs to have `layout` or `paint` containment, and not-allow fragmentation, so the element can be captured as a single unit._
+_Independently transitioning elements needs to have `layout` or `paint` containment, and avoid fragmentation, so the element can be captured as a single unit._

 The callback passed to `prepare()` is called once the browser has captured the current state (at the end of the [next render steps](https://tabatkins.github.io/specs/css-shared-element-transitions/#ref-for-update-the-rendering)).
 At this point rendering is paused, so the developer can make the DOM change without the user seeing a flash of the new content.
 Once the promise returned by the `prepare()` callback fulfills, the browser captures the new state.